IYIFlame/simple-2d-level-editor/README.md

 To place a red tile click with RMB, green - LMB.
 To place the character click scroll on mouse.
 LCtrl + S saves the map.
 LCtrl + G starts the game and LCtrl + L loads the map.
 You cannot really play the game yet.

 When playing the game you can "rotate" the camera by pressing Q and E to rotate it to the left and right respectively.
-Currently the objects are not correcly being drawn when rotating the camera which will be fixed next.
-However the basis for the rotation of the camera is in place.